 S&P Global Market Intelligence: S&P Global Market Intelligence uses natural language processing to understand sentiment from earnings calls.
 It has data on 8,300 companies dating back to 2004.

-In order for an alternative data program to be effective, it needs to do more than just bring in data.
+An effective program needs to do more than just bring in data.
 Your alternative data platform needs to be able to:

-Using alternative data to enhance and inform investing decisions might sound great, but establishing and implementing an alternative data program comes with unique challenges.
-When creating an alternative data program, companies should ensure their alternative data programs are capable of the below points.
+Using alternative data to enhance and inform investing decisions might sound great, but establishing and implementing a program comes with unique challenges.
+When creating one, companies should ensure their data programs are capable of the below points.